Lisa Bortolotti: Career

 Bortolotti's third book in 2009 was Delusions and Other Irrational Beliefs, a monograph exploring delusions and requirements for the ascription of beliefs.
 The book was highly successful, being awarded the American Philosophical Association's 2011 book prize.
 Granted in recognition of the "best ... book published by a younger scholar in the previous two years", the prize is awarded every two years and carries with it a US$4000 award.
 The book was reviewed in a number of publications, and was the subject of a special issue in the journal Neuroethics.
 The issue, edited by Neil Levy, contained five articles engaging with the book.
 These were by: Jakob Hohwy and Vivek Rajan; Eric Schwitzgebel; Dominic Murphy; Keith Frankish; and Maura Tumulty.
 In addition, Bortolotti contributed a précis of the book and an article in defence of some of her claims.

 In 2011, she became a reader at Birmingham, and then, in 2013, a professor.
 In 2014, she published Irrationality as part of Polity's Key Concepts in Philosophy series, and was the editor of 2018's Delusions in Context, an open access collection published by Palgrave Macmillan.
-In 2020, she published The Epistemic Innocence of Irrational Beliefs with Oxford University Press.
+In 2020, she published The Epistemic Innocence of Irrational Beliefs with Oxford University Press, and in 2023 she published Why Delusions Matter with Bloomsbury Academic.
+Her open access edited collection Epistemic Justice in Mental Healthcare was published in 2024.